30 Percent Ruling Netherlands

-Our specialized office can assist you with applying for the 30 percent ruling.
-We are experienced in working for expats and know how to make sure your situation is well presented to the Dutch Tax Authorities.
+A well-structured and timely presentation is essential in the request to the Tax Service.
+Our specialized tax consultants know how to make sure your situation is well presented to the Dutch Tax Authorities.
 This will increase the chance your application is accepted.
 We have also achieved good results for internationals who came to us for a second opinion after their first application was denied.

 30 ruling requirements

-- In order to obtain this 30 ruling in the Netherlands you are required to show a particular scarce skill or expertise.
-A well-structured and timely presentation is essential in the request to the Tax Service.
+In order to obtain this 30 ruling in the Netherlands you are required to show a particular scarce skill or expertise and have to be recruited by a Dutch employer from abroad.
+Here you find the list of specific requirements:

-- Periods in which you have lived and/or worked in the netherlands will be deducted from these 8 years.
-(Dutch people are obliged to have lived at least 25 years abroad before being recruited to be counted as an expat)
+- Periods in which you have lived and/or worked in the Netherlands will be deducted from the 30 ruling period.
+(Dutch people are obliged to have lived at least 25 years abroad before being recruited to be counted as an expat);